 - Departments should assign new course preparations to faculty members of color or those teaching ethnic studies in the same proportion as they assign them to other faculty members.
 Because faculty members teaching literatures by people of color are often called on to create new curricula, they may teach a disproportionate number of new preparations.

+Scholarship.
 Departments of English and foreign languages need to be aware that faculty members of color may do their research in fields unfamiliar to departmental colleagues.
 When evaluating the scholarship of any faculty member of color (and that of any other faculty member), departments should seek external reviewers with expertise in the candidate's area of research.

 Some of the important presses publishing research on literatures by people of color may not be the traditional ones familiar to English and foreign language departments, colleges, and universities.
 Consequently, departments should request that external reviewers include in their evaluations comments about the significance of the press to the scholarship in the candidate's field.
 Further, the department is obligated to inform itself of the significance of the press.